 I’m based on the west coast of Scotland but am happy to travel.
 If you’d like to combine an event with another organisation or arrange a multi-day tour, I’d be delighted to provide you with a special price.

-Book sales ― at a discounted rate of £5.00 per copy ― can be arranged if desired, but are in no way essential.
-Neither is it a requirement for the pupils to have read either of my books.
+Book sales ― at a discounted rate of £6.00 per copy ― can be arranged if desired, but are in no way essential.
+Neither is it a requirement for the pupils to have read my books.

 For upper primary and the BGE, I can arrange for sample chapters and teaching resources to be sent in advance.